thusithaC/ds_wordsim/README.md

     SIMILAR = 0
     OPPOSITE = 1
     NONE = 2

-    id debud mode is set to true, this method will also print out the path.
+If debug mode is set to true, this method will also print out the path between the two nodes.

 Check the example file main_word_similarity.py for usage